empurium/brush/README.md

 ```
 cd Pictures/Imported/
-node brush.js | tee -a pics.log    # log output to the terminal and a log file
+node brush.js | tee -a pics.log    # show output, and also save it to pics.log
 ```

 ## Why?